 - Our Statement of Purpose states that we are here to support all homeschoolers, not just Christian homeschoolers.
 Thus, you and your children may be in contact with others who do not share your faith.
-This is a good time to teach children your values and discuss the differences in your faith.
+This is a good opportunity to teach children your values and discuss the differences in your faith and that of others.

 - Our Associate Members may not agree with our Statement of Faith and Purpose.
 However, we ask them to not actively oppose our Statement of Faith and Purpose in an official manner.